enginemoves/StrellerMinds-Backend/README.md

 **StarkMinds-Backend**

-StarkMinds-Backend is the NestJS-based API server powering StarkMinds, a pioneering blockchain education platform built on Stellar.
+StrellerMinds-Backend is the NestJS-based API server powering StarkMinds, a pioneering blockchain education platform built on Stellar.
 This repository provides secure, scalable endpoints for user authentication, course management, data persistence, and integration with Stellar smart contracts.

 **Features**
 • Secure JWT-based authentication and authorization